gregswindle/dotfiles/README.md

 ## 4. Documentation

-> :page_facing_up: A well-documented software product often enjoys greater adoption that a similar product with higher quality and more features.
+> :page_facing_up: Well-documented software products often enjoy greater adoption than similar products with higher quality and more features but poor or little documentation.

 ### 4.1. `README` tools

-> `README.md` is your repository's "home" page.
+> `README.md` is your repository's "home" page, and needs to capture the interest of potential consumers and contributors.

 * :name_badge: :construction: :page_facing_up: :octocat: :copyright: :zap: [`generator-github-create`][generator-github-create-url] - Yeoman generator for GitHub authentication; repository creation; `README` badges; local git initialization; and local commits and pushes.
 * :page_facing_up: [`emoji cheat sheet`][emoji-cheat-sheet-url] - Emojis add meaning and flavor to your communications (when used judiciously).